PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

-udpserver     | Forwards traffic from N I2P destinations to local UDP endpoint socks         | Custom Socks proxy service to use I2P with httpproxy     | Custom HTTP proxy service to use I2P with websocks      | WebSocket interface to use I2P with
+udpserver     | Forwards traffic from N I2P destinations to local UDP endpoint socks         | Custom Socks proxy service to use I2P with httpproxy     | Custom HTTP proxy service to use I2P with

 Client tunnels